-In order to evaluate the potential for seasonal fluctuation of traffic volumes within the study area, traffic-volume data from MassDOT Continuous Count Station No. 3180 located on Interstate 495 (I-495) in Medway were reviewed.2 Based on a review of this data, it was determined that traffic volumes for the month of December are approximately 8.0 percent below average-month conditions.
+In order to evaluate the potential for seasonal fluctuation of traffic volumes within the study area, trafficvolume data from MassDOT Continuous Count Station No. 3180 located on Interstate 495 (I-495) in Medway were reviewed.
+Based on a review of this data, it was determined that traffic volumes for the month of December are approximately 8.0 percent below average-month conditions.
 As such, the raw traffic count data was adjusted upward accordingly.

 Washington Street just east of Hopping Brook Road was found to accommodate approximately 16,160 vehicles on an average weekday (24-hour, two-way volume), with approximately 1,214 vehicles per hour (vph) during the weekday morning peak hour and 1,403 vph during the weekday evening peak hour.
 Hopping Brook Road south of Washington Street was found to accommodate approximately 3,310 vehicles on an average weekday (24-hour, two-way volume), with approximately 293 vph during the weekday morning peak hour and 298 vph during the weekday evening peak hour.
+The 85th percentile travel speeds on Washington Street at this location were recorded at 41 mph westbound and 42 mph eastbound.
 The 2020 Existing weekday morning and weekday evening peak-hour traffic volumes are graphically depicted on Figure 2.